GalMunGral/anima-mechanismi/readme.md

 **Theorem:**

-Let P be a property of languages such that:
+Let `P` be a property of languages such that:
-1. P is non-trivial
+1. `P` is non-trivial
-2. P depends only on the language
+2. `P` depends only on the language

-Then "Does Turing machine M recognize a language with property P?" is undecidable.
+Then "Does Turing machine `M` recognize a language with property `P`?" is undecidable.

 ### Gödel's Incompleteness Theorems